tmatilai/vagrant-proxyconf/index.md

 * generic `http_proxy` etc. environment variables that many programs support
 * default proxy configuration for all Chef provisioners
 * proxy configuration for Apt
+* proxy configuration for Docker
-* proxy configuration for docker
+* proxy configuration for Git
 * proxy configuration for npm
+* proxy configuration for PEAR
+* proxy configuration for Subversion
 * proxy configuration for Yum
-* proxy configuration for PEAR
 * simple proxy configuration for Windows

 ## Quick start